No fewer than six times during a five-minute chat Thursday did Kale Kessy speak about wanting to make a deep playoff run with his new team.

 Kessy, a 20-year-old forward, joined his new teammates on Thursday, a day after the Blazers had acquired him from the Vancouver Giants.
 Going to Vancouver was 18-year-old forward Rob Trzonkowski and a fifth-round pick in the 2015 WHL bantam draft.

-The Blazers' newest forward will debut Friday night, when the Seattle Thunderbirds visit Interior Savings Centre for a 7 o'clock start.
+The Blazers' newest forward will debut tonight, when the Seattle Thunderbirds visit Interior Savings Centre for a 7 o'clock start.
 Trzonkowski and the Giants are in Red Deer to play the Rebels.